andrewjw/site/_posts/2011-01-19-can-the-entrance-barrier-ever-be-too-low.md

 Perhaps I should be thinking about this as a useful tool for sketching out possible changes to code.
 If you treat it as the ability to make 'pseudo-code' changes to a file to demonstrate how you might tackle a problem it seems to make more sense, but open source has always lived by the mantra 'if you want it fixed, fix it yourself'.

-I suppose I should worry about getting my <a href="http://code.google.com/p/djangode/">pet open source project</a> to a state where people want to contribute changes of any quality, and then I can worry about making the changes better!
+I suppose I should worry about getting my [pet open source project](http://code.google.com/p/djangode/) to a state where people want to contribute changes of any quality, and then I can worry about making the changes better!